 The program is designed for staff and board members looking to be equipped with the knowledge and tools necessary to be financial leaders.
 We welcome all sizes of nonprofits.
 Whether you employ paid staff or are fully volunteer run, this program is for you!

-Whether you are the executive director, finance staff member, board treasurer, or anyone else looking to learn more about nonprofit board finances, this program is for you.
+Executive directors, finance staff members, board treasurers, or anyone looking to learn more about nonprofit finances will benefit from this progam.

 Cost per participant in our service area for the series: $800

 Because of NPLI’s generous donors we are able to subsidize the cost of this program so program participants only pay $800, which equates to $100 per session for our service area participants or $150 per session for those outside of our service area.
 (Refunds will not be given for missed sessions.)